-One of the most common questions asked of a rat owner is whether or not rats bite.
+One of the most common questions I get asked is whether or not rats bite.

-Often, people with no rat experience will group rats together with mice, hamsters, gerbils, and all other small, caged, rodents, and assume they're all the same in temperament and behaviour.
-However, this is false; rats are actually more like dogs than they are other small rodents.
+Often, people with no rat experience will group rats together with mice, hamsters, gerbils, or degus and assume they're all the same in temperament and behaviour.

-And for a wild rat, this could mean death.
+And for a wild rat, having no group could mean death.

-Secondly, rats are very intelligent, far moreso than other small, rodent pets.
-This gives them the ability to work a situation out in their mind and make an informed decision on how to respond, unlike some less intelligent animals who will simply resort to biting straight off the bat if they feel threatened.
+Rats are also very intelligent, far moreso than other small, rodent pets.
+This gives them the ability to work a situation out in their mind and make an informed decision on how to respond, unlike some less intelligent animals who will simply bite on instinct if they feel threatened.

-Thirdly, rats have been selectively bred over the years to be docile.
+Rats have also been selectively bred over the years to be docile and accepting.
 Laboratory rats have to be tolerant, otherwise they would never put up with the tortures they have to endure.
 Rats as a species are generally patient, tolerant and sweet-natured.

-But this does not mean a rat will never bite, just that there is far less chance of them doing so than other pets.
-If a rat does bite, there is always a reason for it, and most of the time this is due to human error, in that we either didn't recognise their warnings, or we ignored them.
+But this does not mean a rat will never bite, just that there is less chance of them doing so than other pets.
+If a rat does bite, there is always a reason for it, and most of the time it is due to human error, in that we either didn't recognise their warnings, or we ignored them.
 Rats don't bite 'just because', there will be a reason for it, even if we aren't initially sure what it is.

 The most common reasons for a rat to bite a person are:

-Rats that have not been handled properly, or have been abused in the past, may bite through desperation because they are scared.
+Rats that have not been handled properly, or at all, or have been abused in the past, may bite through desperation because they are so scared.

-If they associate being handled by a human with pain, unpleasantness or stress, they are going to do whatever they can to avoid having to be in that situation again.
+If they associate being handled by a human with pain, unpleasantness or stress, they are going to do whatever they can to avoid having to be in that situation again, just as we would.

 However, even when it comes to fear, most rats don't like to have to bite people unless there is no other option.
 A scared rat would much rather flee than fight.
 It simply isn't in their nature to attack unless they are cornered and fear for their life.

-In my experience, pet rats that are scared enough to actually bite a human in any severe way are almost always rats that have been abused in some way.
+In my experience, pet rats that are scared enough to actually bite a human in a serious way are almost always rats that have been abused in some way.

-Rats that have simply never been handled in their life may struggle, or squeak, or panic when they are picked up, but they will not often bite.
-A rat that has never been handled has also never had a bad experience with people, so they tend to just be squirmy and difficult to hold rather than actually aggressive.
+Rats that have simply never been handled in their life and are under-socialised may struggle, or squeak, or panic when they are picked up, but they will not often bite.
+A rat that has never been handled has also never been handled badly, so they tend to just be squirmy and difficult to hold rather than aggressive.

-But a rat that has been handled, and handled cruelly or roughly, is more likely to bite, because it strongly associates humans with unpleasantness.
+But a rat that has been handled cruelly or roughly is more likely to bite, because it strongly associates humans with unpleasantness.

-Rats will put up with a lot before they resort to biting, particularly once they are bonded to a person, so a rat that is so scared it feels it needs to attack all the time has very likely had past abuse rather than just not enough handling.
+Rats will put up with a lot before they resort to biting, particularly once they are bonded to a person, so if a rat is so scared it feels it needs to attack all the time, it has very likely had past abuse rather than just not enough handling.

-This can be overcome with gentle handling and teaching the rat that humans are no longer going to hurt him.
+This can be overcome with gentle contact and teaching the rat that humans are no longer going to hurt him.
 Scared rats tend to come around pretty quickly when handled by knowlegeable, gentle, calm people.
 See this page for advice on handling rats.

 You can tell a nervous rat as they tend to hide away and run from your hand.
-A nervous rat will not approach you and bite you; he will hide from you and only bite if he is pursued and feels trapped, i.e, he has no other choice.
+A nervous rat will not approach you and bite you.
+He will run and hide from you, and only bite if he is pursued and feels trapped or cornered, i.e, he has no other choice.

-Rats can bite when they are in pain, particularly if it is a sudden pain, like a foot or tail trapped in a cage door.
+Rats may bite when they are in pain, particularly if it is a sudden, unexpected pain, like a foot or tail trapped in a cage door.
 These are almost always instant, reflex reactions where the rat will bite at anything to try and escape the pain.
-If your hand happens to be nearby, they won't stop to think about it before biting!
+If your hand happens to be nearby, the rat won't stop to think about it.

-Rats are naturally stoic animals who hide their pain well, so if you have a normally friendly rat who has suddenly begun to bite, it is worth considering a vet visit to ensure they are not unwell, even if they appear to be ok.
+Rats are naturally hide their pain well, so if you have a normally friendly rat who has suddenly begun to bite or nip, it is worth considering a vet visit to ensure they are not unwell or sore, even if they appear to be ok.

 Some rats that have been poorly handled for a while, or been allowed to get away with bad behaviour, will bite because they have learned that it gets them what they want.

-For example, if a rat comes home for the first time and is grabbed at by an eager child, and nips that child through fear, it will usually be dropped, or put back in it's cage.
+For example, if a rat comes to a new home for the first time and is grabbed at by an eager child, then nips that child through fear, it will usually be dropped, or put back in it's cage.
 The rat will therefore quickly learn that if it nips, it gets left alone and doesn't have to put up with being handled.

 Rats like this need confident handlers who will show them that their previous biting will no longer work, and that they are going to be handled, whether they like it or not.
 Rats will quickly learn that the biting is no longer effective, and stop doing it.
 Rats, like all animals, do what works.
 If something no longer brings the outcome they want, they will stop doing it.

 Rats have a strict social heirarchy, and as their owner, you are at the top of this heirarchy.
-You are the alpha.
+You are the alpha, if you like.

-The rats will have their own structure amongst themselves also, and their own rat alpha, but you are the ultimate rat and you are the alpha over everyone.
+The rats will have their own structure amongst themselves also, and their own rat alpha, but you are the ultimate rat, and you are the alpha over everyone else.

-Rats naturally adore their alphas, so once it is established that you are the boss, they should be perfectly accepting of anything you wish to do to them (this being the reason rats are so tolerant and accepting of their owners.)
+Rats naturally adore their alphas, so once it is established that you are the boss, they should be accepting of most things you wish to do to them (this being the reason rats are so tolerant and accepting of their owners.)

 And remember, while you may not think you are trying to show dominance over your rats, you do so without even realising it.

-Everytime you pick up a rat, you are dominating it, as you're dictating where it is going to go.
+Everytime you pick up a rat, you are dominating it, as you're dictating where it is going to go, and when, and how.
 You are in control of what they get fed, and when.
 You are in control of when they are allowed to come out for their run, and in control of what behaviours they are allowed to demonstrate once out of the cage.
 We have the last word on every aspect of our pet's lives, and this is what the alpha rat does.

 Dominance in rats can be very subtle and we, as owners, demonstrate it daily in the way we treat our rats, even if we don't realise it.

-It is not acceptable for a rat to ever bite a person through dominance, and it is a problem that needs to be sorted out, otherwise you will never have a good relationship with that rat; he will always see you as below him, and treat you as such, rather than seeing you as his protector and someone he can trust with his life.
+It is not acceptable for a rat to bite a person through dominance, and it is a problem that needs to be sorted out, otherwise you will never have a good relationship with that rat; he sees you as below him, and will treat you as such, rather than seeing you as his protector and someone he can trust.

-In cases of hormonal boys, castration is a good first step, and often sorts the problem out.
-These kind of issues are caused primarily by hormones, so removing them will greatly ease, or cure, the problem as it removes the hormones, and should help the rat mellow out a bit.
+In cases of hormonal boys, castration is the usual first step, and often sorts the problem out on its own.
+These kind of issues are caused primarily by hormones, so removing them will greatly ease, or cure, the problem.
+Every rat I have ever had neutered for this kind of behaviour has improved as a result.

-Sometimes there is some cross-over with hormonal problems and learned behaviours going on, particularly if the rat has been behaving like this for a long period of time.
+Sometimes there is a mixture of hormonal problems and learned behaviours going on, particularly if the rat has been behaving like this for a long period of time.
 So while castration will sort out the hormones, it can't do anything about a rat's behaviour patterns and what it has learned to do.
 Behavour modification will be needed alongside the castrate, in these situations.

 Some rats are what is termed as 'cage aggressive', meaning they are fine when out of the cage, but aggressive if you try to touch them inside it.
-In my experience, does can often be this way inclined.
+In my experience, does can often be this way inclined more than bucks.